 In the bathroom remodel below, we not only installed a towel warmer within reach of both the shower and the tub, but we also built the homeowners a luxurious walk-in shower with double showerheads.

 When you begin budgeting for your remodel, be aware that surprises could arise.
 For example, will you find rot when you lift up the old bathroom flooring?
 Will you find out that the original plumbing or electrical work wasn’t done properly?

 These kinds of setbacks aren’t common, but they do happen.
 You can lessen their potential impact on your project by leaving a little extra room in your budget, and you’ll greatly decrease the likelihood that setbacks will happen in the first place by working with a great remodeler.

 Don’t: Skimp on lighting and ventilation

 Ventilation is an equally important but easy-to-overlook factor.
 Good ventilation can prevent the annoying foggy mirror problem.
-Even more importantly, it can help you avoid long term damage from excess moisture, which is an especially serious problem in the Pacific Northwest.
+Even more importantly, it can help you avoid long-term damage from excess moisture, which is an especially serious problem in the Pacific Northwest.

 Can you picture your dream bathroom?

 At L. Evans Design Group, we handle the entire bathroom remodeling process, including design and construction, with industry-leading craftsmanship and complete dedication to your design vision.
 We can’t wait to build you a bathroom you’ll love and enjoy for years to come.